Brad Pitt and Angelina Jolie settle their divorce, closing an 8-year legal dispute

 “It was the right decision.
 I continue to focus on their healing,” she said.
 “They are six very brave, very strong young people.”

-The French winery they once co-owned has since become the center of a contentious and ongoing legal feud, stemming from Jolie’s 2021 sale of her stake that Pitt has since claimed was unlawful.
+The French winery they once co-owned remains the center of a contentious and ongoing legal feud, stemming from Jolie’s 2021 sale of her stake that Pitt has since claimed was unlawful.

 The-CNN-Wire